7. Dopamine effect on receptors

 - The more dopamine receptors are present, the greater the acetylcholinergic excess that occurs when these receptors are blocked.

-- The administration of typical antipsychotics (= typical neuroleptics, e.g. haloperidol), which block the postsynaptic dopamine D2 receptors as D2 antagonists, causes pronounced acetylcholinergic side effects such as extrapyramidal symptoms or akathisia (taskinesia, restlessness) in patients with a high number of dopamine receptors.
-The acetylcholinergic excess in patients with a high number of dopamine receptors explains the frequent consumption of anticholinergic and sedative substances as well as the frequent use of cocaine.
+- The administration of typical antipsychotics (= typical neuroleptics, e.g. haloperidol), which block the postsynaptic dopamine D2 receptors as D2 antagonists, causes pronounced acetylcholinergic side effects such as extrapyramidal symptoms or akathisia (taskinesia, restlessness) in people with ADHD with a high number of dopamine receptors.
+The acetylcholinergic excess in persons with ADHD with a high number of dopamine receptors explains the frequent consumption of anticholinergic and sedative substances as well as the frequent use of cocaine.

 - Appearance: